 Make a list and try to stick to it.

 Around 20 percent of the food we buy never gets eaten.
 Meal planning can help make sure you aren’t buying extra food that will go bad before you have time to eat it.
 This is not only applicable at the grocery store, but can be applied when visiting any other store as well.
 Thinking about and rationalizing your planned purchases before you go to the store can help you avoid unnecessary things, (or impulse-buys), which take energy, water, and other resources to produce.

 Grocery store bulk bins offer commonly used items such as nuts, grains, spices, granola, and cooking basics without all the packaging.
 Plastic bags are usually available, but you can avoid those by bringing your own reusable containers or bags to fill up.

 A handful of “package-free” stores have popped up in cities from Berlin to Austin in the last few years, which carry a wide range of local products such as produce, nuts, grains, and eggs – all in bulk.
 Although package-free stores are far from being accessible to most people, it’s exciting to see and know what’s possible.

 I hope you enjoyed the authors’ helpful tips on how to shop more sustainably.
-Their book is packed with additional helpful tips for how to make meal choices that are good for you AND the environment, how to throw a party or host a holiday dinner that is a terrific celebration AND planet-friendly, simple tips for making your kitchen a more sustainable-friendly area of your home, and more.
+Their book is packed with helpful tips for things like how to make meal choices that are good for you AND the environment.
+They also share how to throw a party or host a holiday dinner that is a terrific celebration AND planet-friendly.
+You will even find simple tips for making your kitchen a more sustainable-friendly area of your home, and more.
 You can also follow the authors on Twitter: @sustain_cooptve and Instagram: @sustainability_cooperative.